 1st Place : Weihrauch HW98

 The HW98 has been designed with target shooting in mind and is consequently one of the most accurate spring rifles on the market today.
-Seriously, I put a few different kinds of pellet through this rifle, a few JSB Exact as well as some Daystate Sovereign as well as some cheaper H&Ns and the HW98 was grouping incredibly well, impressive stuff.
-I put this down to the Weihrauch’s bull barrel which superbly well made, and is fully shrouded, eliminating the need for a silencer.
+Seriously, I put a few different kinds of pellet through this rifle – a few JSB Exact, as well as some Daystate Sovereign, as well as some cheaper H&Ns – and the HW98 was grouping incredibly well.
+Impressive stuff.
+I put this down to the Weihrauch’s bull barrel, which is superbly well made and is fully shrouded, eliminating the need for a silencer.

-The way the stock of the HW98 is perfectly balanced between the hands and the adjustable cheekpiece and butt pad is a nice touch, that ensures shooters of all sizes can shoulder this rifle effectively.
+The way the stock of the HW98 is perfectly balanced between the hands and the adjustable cheekpiece and butt pad is a nice touch; it ensures shooters of all sizes can shoulder this rifle effectively.
 The textured panels of the HW98 provide a superb level of grip, even in wet conditions.

 The look of the rifle, particularly the stock, is not going to be for everybody.
-Personally I quite like it, but Weihrauch’s decision not to go for a traditional or a tactical look, but to go somewhere in between has left them with a something that is certainly unique.
+Personally, I quite like it, but Weihrauch’s decision not to go for either a traditional or a tactical look, but to go somewhere in between, has left them with something that is certainly unique.

 Read more about Weihrauch air guns range